How Is the Los Angeles County Property Tax Rate Determined?

 This means that the fair market value of your home is usually higher than the assessed price because the 2% cap increase doesn’t follow the true increases in market value.
 However, a new assessment will be performed if there is a change in ownership or significant improvements are made to the property.

-How Did Proposition 13 Help Los Angeles Homeowners?
+How Did Proposition 13 Help Los Angeles Homeowners with Property Taxation?

 The situation got so bad in the 1970s that people were forced to sell their homes or lose them as a result of the tax increases.
 This was one of the main driving forces behind Proposition 13, and now, luckily, the Los Angeles County property tax rate increase is capped at 2%.